Dominic263/EV3-MQTT/README.md

 ## Cloud Broker Interface

-- broker.emqx.io allows you to have an interactable desktop interface to control the cloud MQTT broker
+- broker.emqx.io allows you to have an interactive desktop interface to control the cloud MQTT broker

 ![Screen Shot 2021-08-14 at 11 47 30 PM](https://user-images.githubusercontent.com/59946287/129466816-81b2078f-b8c6-4d83-b08f-9c49ad6a2f53.png)